All in One View

 # ct_value <dbl>

-This linelist dataset has simulated entries on individual-level events during an outbreak.
+This linelist dataset contains simulated individual-level records of events during an outbreak.

-Often we want to analyse and visualise the number of events that occur on a particular day or week, rather than focusing on individual cases.
-This requires grouping the linelist data into incidence data.
-The {incidence2} package offers a useful function called incidence2::incidence() for grouping case data, usually based around dated events and/or other characteristics.
+Often we want to analyze and visualize the number of events that occur on a particular day or week, rather than focusing on individual cases.
+This requires converting the linelist data into incidence data.
+The {incidence2} package offers a useful function called incidence2::incidence() for aggregating case data around dated events.
+It can also aggregate data on other characteristics (e.g., sex).
 The code chunk provided below demonstrates the creation of an <incidence2> class object from the simulated Ebola linelist data based on the date of onset.

 R